Ajay12-3/delta-demo/README.md

 # delta-demo
-this is a demo fir git and Github class
+this is a demo fir git and Github class.